perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 The config.plist file in *EFI-intel630* folder is already set in this way.
 Note: don't forget to rename the EFI folder from *EFI-macpro* or *EFI-intel630* to *EFI*.

-### Installing Monterey
+### Installing Big Sur or  Monterey

 The process is almost the same for installation and for update:

 - You need a working EFI folder
-- Download macOS 12 from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info.
+- Download macOS from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info.
-- Run Install macOS Monterey app from Desktop or install program from booted USB
+- Run Install macOS Big Sur / Monterey app from the Desktop or the setup program from the booted USB
-- The process has 2 reboots to boot from Macintosh HD and a third reboot booting from the target disk with Monterey.
+- The process has 2 reboots booting from Macintosh HD and a third reboot booting from the target disk with Monterey.

 ### Monterey on the go